mxballin/recordkeeping-governance/pages/updates.md

     * Setting up a meeting with Nina Lewis
 * Information Architecture Design and Reform - IADR
     * Submitted September 8
+    * Setting up a meeting with Barbara Reed
 * Machine and Deep Learning Training